PnS2019/pns2019.github.com/session_01.md

                     np.array([[3, 2], [5, 6]]))))
 ```

 __Remarks__: As defined in the `function` API, the input tensors have to be a list of placeholders.
 TensorFlow's Keras strictly follows this definition.
-However, the original Keras does not care if the input tensors are placeholders or variable.
-This is a bug of current TensorFlow since `function` could run without warning even variables are passed as input.
+However, the original Keras does not care if the input tensors are placeholders or variables.
+This is a bug of current TensorFlow since `function` could run without warning when variables are passed as input.
 See [here](https://github.com/tensorflow/tensorflow/issues/25764).

 We can also compute more than one thing at the same time by using multiple outputs.
 Say we want to add two tensors, subtract two tensors, perform an element-wise squaring operation on one of the tensors and get the element-wise exponential of the other tensor.